Any computer system is made up of two components; computer hardware and computer software. Both hardware and software work together to run a computer.

 When you switch on your computer and it goes off after a minute or so.
 Most likely your fan has malfunctioned.
 The computer is turning off due to overheating

 These are computer parts that a computer can function without.
 Such hardware components are meant to make a computer easier to use.

 They include the input devices and output devices are the oldest peripheral hardware.
 However, technological advancement has seen the introduction of expansion cards.

 Below is a comprehensive summary of the common peripheral hardware.

-Are you aware that the port through which we plug the ethernet cable is part of the NIC?
+Are you aware that the port through which we plug the Ethernet cable is part of the NIC?
 If not, now you know.

 Different NIC cards support different internet speeds.
-Popular speeds include 10mbps, 100mbps, 1Gbps, up to a maximum of 160Gbps.
+Popular speeds include 10mbps, 100mbps, and 1Gbps, up to a maximum of 160Gbps.

 Computer hardware is the physical components of computer systems.
 Computer hardware is classified either according to the functions or by fundamentals hardware.